Zamboanguita – Negros Oriental

 Getting to Zamboanguita

-Passing two neighboring municipalities, Bacong and Dauin, transportations to Zamboanguita will be slightly packed specially during weekends.
-There are different ways in getting to this provincial beauty here in Negros Oriental.
+Passing two neighboring municipalities, Bacong and Dauin, transportations to Zamboanguita will be slightly packed especially during weekends.
+There are different ways of getting to this provincial beauty here in Negros Oriental.

 Most locals would take the jeepney, which will take about thirty minutes and will cost roughly Php 40.00.
 The terminal for the local jeepney here in Dumaguete City is located in front of Robinsons Place Dumaguete along the Valencia Road (Jose Romero Road) crossing.

 Another way in getting to Zamboanguita is through the Ceres Bus.
-The Ceres Buss Terminal will not be hard to find for it is the only bus terminal here Dumaguete City.
-Traveling time will take about thirty minutes and will cost Php 50.00 for air conditioned buses and Php 30.00 for non-air conditioned buses.
+The Ceres Bus Terminal will not be hard to find for it is the only bus terminal here Dumaguete City.
+Traveling time will take about thirty minutes and will cost Php 50.00 for air-conditioned buses and Php 30.00 for non-air conditioned buses.

 Another best way to travel is via a v-hire (van for hire).
 Traveling time will only take 30 minutes as well and will cost only Php 50.00.

 The annual Baulan Festival is celebrated on the 15th day of May.
 Literally meaning, “to plow the fields”, the festival signifies the community’s prime production of corn and vegetables.
 The festival is celebrated in the honor of the patron Saint, San Isidro Labrador.